California

 Burney Falls

 Burney Falls is found within McArthur-Burney Falls Memorial State Park, in an area of the North California Shasta Cascade region.
 The water for this spectacular 129-foot waterfall, which rarely gets higher than 42 degrees, is provided from merging underground and above ground springs.
-It has an almost constant flow rate of 100 million gallons per day year round.
+It has an impressive almost constant flow rate of 100 million gallons per day year round.

 Eastern Sierra Nevada